No matter what industry you’re in, there’s always more work than time to do it. Is outsourcing the solution?

 But what if you have a larger, ongoing project?
 How can you ensure quality work while still maintaining a fair price?

 The answer is just as simple as landing a quality freelancer for a small project: there are a few key steps to ensure a perfect fit.

 Since you’ll be working with someone for a longer period of time, it’s important that they are a good fit for your projects.

 To do this, you’ll want to set up a more rigorous process for finding the right freelancers.

-I recommend adding a random test question to your application to weed out anyone who won’t follow your directions.
+I recommend adding a random test question to your application to weed out anyone who won’t follow directions.